Southern Yakutia (Sakha)

 “Comrade Taidje, our people have been hijacked by demagogues

-efforts to consolidate independence, dwelling on rhetoric that stress on the
+to consolidate independence, dwelling on rhetoric that stresses the differences

-differences among our diverse nationalities.
-They are failing to build on our
+among our diverse nationalities.
+They are failing to build on our mutual

 Taidje nodded dolefully and closed his eyes.
 “Comrade Boris,